ThomasMBury/ewstools/README.md

 ```
 and should be installed automatically.
 To use any of the deep learning functionality, you will need to install [TensorFlow](https://www.tensorflow.org/install) v2.0.0 or later.

-To install the latest *development* version of *ewstools*, use the command
+To install the latest *development* version, use the command
 ```bash
 pip install git+https://github.com/thomasmbury/ewstools.git#egg=ewstools
 ```